Dhofar rebellion: Background

 Dhofar is a geographic region that is located in eastern South Arabia.
 Its size is approximately 30000 mi2, and consists of an intermittent narrow, fertile coastal plain, on which stand Salalah, its largest city, and other towns such as Taqah and Mirbat.
 It had a population of about 35,000.
 Behind this are the rugged hills of the Jebel Dhofar.
 The western portion of this range is known as Jebel Qamar, the central part as the Jebel Qara, and the eastern part as the Jebel Samhan.

 From June to September each year, the Jebel receives moisture-laden winds, the Khareef or monsoon, and is shrouded in cloud.
 The narrow 250-mile coastal plain benefits from the southwest monsoon from late May through September.
 As a result, the coastal plain and the seaward slopes of the 3,000-4,000-foot mountains are green and fertile.
 From the crest of the mountains.
 Numerous wadis run northward through a barren and arid landscape toward the sands of the Rub al Khali-the Empty Quarter.

 Oman was a very underdeveloped country.
 Sultan Said bin Taimur, an absolute ruler under British influence, had outlawed almost all technological development and relied on British support to maintain the rudimentary functions of the state.
 Oman at the time was a de facto British colony.
 During his collaboration with the British empire, the sultan committed himself to maintaining an iron-fisted policy, slowing down the development of his country to the detriment of the Omani population, who lived in atrocious and unhealthy conditions.
 Fred Halliday described the Isolation of Oman, saying that "If North Yemen was regarded as an isolated Arabian country, a Middle Eastern Tibet, Oman was so cut off from the outside world that no one even noticed it was isolated; until 1970 it was ultra-Tibet."
-Nadir bin Ali bin Faisal, undersecretary of foreign affairs at the time, wrote a book titled Sultan and Colonialism in which he stated that the sultan was nothing more than a British puppet without any authority.